 Dr. Samin Sharma, director of interventional cardiology at Mount Sinai Medical Center in New York, says:

 It’s widely accepted that the holiday season tends to see increased numbers of cardiac events.
-One study in 2004 by researchers at the University of California, San Diego and Tufts University found that heart-related deaths increase by 5% during these holidays.
-Another study in 2008 found that daily visits to hospitals for heart failure increased by 33% during the four days after Christmas.
+One study by researchers at the University of California, San Diego and Tufts University found that heart-related deaths increase by 5% during these holidays.
+Another study found that daily visits to hospitals for heart failure increased by 33% during the four days after Christmas.

 Anecdotally, cardiologists often report that their hospital Emergency Departments stay relatively quiet on Christmas Day itself.
 Then, come December 26th, they see a surge of cardiac traffic.